New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 - What reinforces the behavior through dopamine release

-- Once habitual, dopamine shifts to the cue (prediction error learning)
+- Once habitual: dopamine shifts to the cue (you start craving the routine)

 Example: Building a Morning Meditation Habit